 Conclusions: The reflections from this presentation will guide reviewers and PPI partnerships on what works well and what could be improved when working together on a QES.
-Any specific considerations for people living with dementia as co-producers of research will be identified.
+Any specific considerations for people living with dementia as coproducers of research will be identified.

-Patient, public and/or healthcare consumer involvement: Two PPI contributors from ASI will be involved in all stages of the QES, including 1) sharing their experiences and values around AAI; 2) advising on research design; 3) reviewing, and assisting with readability of, research results and findings; 4) deciding on how best to share the research findings to the public.
+Patient, public and/or healthcare consumer involvement: Two PPI contributors from ASI will be involved in all stages of the QES, including 1) sharing their experiences and values around AAI; 2) advising on research design; 3) reviewing, and assisting with readability of, research results and findings; and 4) deciding on how best to share the research findings with the public.